 The Water Authority is a member of the Silver State Energy Association, a cooperative association between public agencies with the common goal to jointly plan, develop, own and operate power resources to meet their own needs and those of their customers.
 Membership in this organization offers improved project development opportunities and power purchasing capabilities, the sharing of resources and expertise, and the opportunity for jointly managing energy needs.

 As part of the Water Utility Climate Alliance (WUCA), the Water Authority works to reduce the impact of climate change.
-WUCA is a consortium of water providers serving 11 of the country’s large metropolitan regions, working together to improve research into the impacts of climate change on water utilities, develop strategies for adapting to climate change, and implement tactics to reduce greenhouse gas emissions.
+WUCA is a consortium of water providers serving 12 of the country’s large metropolitan regions, working together to enhance climate change research and improve water management decision-making to ensure that water utilities are positioned to respond to climate change and protect our water supplies.